s520250/streaming-03-rabbitmq/README.md

 1. Read v1_listen_for_messages.py (and the tutorial)
 1. Run the file.

-You'll need to fix an error in the program to get it to run.
+You'll need to fix an error in the program to get it to run. - (error: getaddrinfo failed; solution: localhost had an extra 't' in connection line)
 Once it runs successfully, will it terminate on its own?
 How do you know?
+No, there was no close() line.
+Must close using ctrl + c
 As long as the process is running, we cannot use this terminal for other commands.

 ## Version 1 - Open a New Terminal / Emit More Messages